Zahidul-Turja/devedu-an-e-learnig-platform/README.md

 ___
 ## Introduction
 DevEdu is all about online courses of Computer Science Domain.
-It offers courses created by admin as well as Instructors appointed by the admins. there are currently three types of users.
+It offers courses created by admin as well as Instructors appointed by the admins.

+There are currently three types of users.
 Admin, Student and Instructor.
 Students can send their CV if they want to teach in this platform and its the admin who decides to approve the application or not.

 ___
 ## Promo Video